CRITICAL EXPLORATIONS OF LOCAL SOLUTIONS: WHAT WORKS

 The Magnum Foundation What Works project brings together nine photographers from Iran, Ukraine, Slovenia, Syria, India, Ecuador, China, and the Philippines to explore tolerance through rigorous and creative visual narratives.
 Collectively, the projects address bridge-building amongst groups that might otherwise be in conflict.

-What Works is a collective project created by members of Magnum Foundation’s network of regional photographers who have received training through our Photography and Human Rights Program.
+What Works is a collective project created by members of Magnum Foundation’s network of regional photographers.

 By Santiago Arcos

 In Latin American soccer slang, it is common to say that the uniforms of one's favorite soccer team is their skin.
 In this case, Palestine’s skin can be found in Chile.
 The Palestino Futbol Club is a soccer team that was founded in 1920 by Palestinian migrants in Santiago, Chile.
 Chile holds the largest Palestinian community outside the Arab world, with about 350,000 Palestinian descendants.

 The Kashmiri Pundit festival of Kheer Bhawani brings Muslims and Hindus (Pundits) together in the spirit of tolerance and brotherhood.
 The festival has withstood the forced migration of the Pundits and even continued uninterrupted throughout the peak of militancy in 1998.

 Mindanao is wrought with violence between Al Qaeda influenced Abu Sayaf and government Christian military forces.
 Amidst the violence, in Patikul, Sulu, Klasrum ng Pag-asa has built a school for Christian and Muslim children to learn together in peace.